craigwashere/100-Days-of-Python/README.md

 day 35:		This app requests weather information from an online source and uses an email API to send and email to me regarding the weather.
 I hadn't setup an email client at the time of completing this.

 day 38:		Day 38 is an exercise tracker that uses nutritionix and sheety APIs.
 The Nutritionix API gets calorie count.
 Sheety API updates Google Sheets.

+Day 44:		introduction to web page development, building a static web page in HTML and CSS.

+Day 45:		uses beautifulSoup to scrape data from a webpage and write the results in a file.
+This script gets the 'top 100 must watch movies' from an archived version of empireonline.com